 Rhinosinusitis can result from acute or chronic nose passages inflammation, infection, polyps, anatomical nose and sinus structure abnormalities.
 It is worsened by unmanaged allergies.
 Less frequently, polyps of the nose are possible even in children, with increased risk in cystic fibrosis or immune-compromised cases.
 Untreated allergies increase the risk of sinusitis, chronic cough and asthma.
 Rhinosinusitis can also be aggravated by immune problems, poor general health, lack of important vitamins or minerals.

 Allergy and rhinosinusitis cause discomfort and obstruct breathing, disturbing sleep.
 Rhinosinusitis may require long term medications and antibiotics, with complication risks to eye, brain and teeth, especially in immunocompromised patients.
 A child with eye swelling associated with rhinosinusitis needs to be examined emergently, to exclude orbital abscesses from the sinusitis.
-Investigations offered:

 - Avoidance of the offending allergen tested positive reduces the need for over-dependence on medication.
 Over avoidance of suspected food allergens without testing may impair dietary planning and proper nutrition for growing children.